MaxMph/neiborhood-project/README.md

 so its split into two parts:

-an electron app that you interact with as if you were really within this fantastical world
+an electron app that you interact with as if you were really within this made up world

 and a godot app that allows you to deploy and extract on the planets surface.

 there isnt a lot of content yet, but the general idea of getting loot, depositing it at the dropbox after extracting, and bringing that package code to the off-planet (electon) app to sell to the megacorp that allows you to scavange tha planet, then buying more extraction passes is there.

-this project is a little, but I have put a lot of work into little features that you might miss if you dont look around a bit. (there is a door behind where you spawn in, dont miss that.)
+this project is not great nor finnished, but I have put a lot of work into little features that you might miss if you dont look around a bit. (there is a door behind where you spawn in, dont miss that.)

 in the on-planet side (godot) there are some controls you should know: